Hilary Leighton

 Environment & Sustainability

-A lifelong apprentice to nature and psyche, Hilary Leighton is Associate Professor, Psychotherapist and Registered Clinical Counsellor in private practice.
+A lifelong apprentice to nature and psyche, Hilary Leighton is Professor, Psychotherapist and Registered Clinical Counsellor in private practice.
 Drawing upon the wisdom of ecopsychology, depth psychology, general systems theory, and embodied, nature-and arts-based practices, her scholarly research and teaching seek ways to: extend the notion of the individual psyche to a world ensouled; inspire a whole-human, ecologically intelligent epistemology; and cultivate reconnection with a sentient Earth.
 She examines and reflects the ethical dilemma, suffering and loss of our relationships with wildness and contemplates learning as an initiatory journey toward maturation, regeneration and a more soulful way of belonging.

 Experience